ViscousTests/website/content/docs/lifestyle-optimizations/daily-physiological-tricks.md

  - Try some of [these ideas]({{< relref "/docs/mind/things-to-do-when-unmotivated.md" >}}) when feeling unfocused/unproductive/writer's blocked.
+ - When having a conversation with someone, try to use some of [these concepts]({{< relref "/docs/understanding-the-world/productive-conversations.md" >}}) to make the discussion more productive.

+## Physical

  - Eat one plate of food (even a large one), then wait >2 hours before eating more.
    It's really easy for me to feel overfull when going for seconds 10 mins after